idc-digital/common-material-module/README.md

 npm install common-material  --save
 ```

-## Getting started
+## Usage

-After installation of the package you need to add CommonMaterialModule where ever module you wants to utilize.
+After installation of the package you need to add `CommonMaterialModule` where ever module you wants to utilize.
 Please find the below example:

 ```typescript
 import { NgModule } from "@angular/core";